Crochet Washcloth: 5 Easy Spa-Ready Patterns

 4 Easy Crochet Washcloth Patterns

-Each pattern below uses worsted weight cotton yarn and a 5.0 mm (H/8) hook.
-Every crochet washcloth finishes at approximately 8 inches by 8 inches — the standard size that feels comfortable in your hand.
+Each pattern below uses worsted weight cotton and a 5.0 mm (H/8) hook, finishing at about 8 by 8 inches, the standard size that sits comfortably in your hand.

 Need help reading patterns?
 Our tutorial on how to read a crochet pattern covers every abbreviation and symbol you will encounter.